wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

     .. include:: ../_templates/installations/elastic/common/configure_kibana_all_in_one.rst

 #.
-Install the Wazuh Kibana plugin:

-    The installation of the plugin must be done from the Kibana home directory.
+Install the Wazuh Kibana plugin.
+The installation of the plugin must be done from the Kibana home directory as follow:

     .. code-block:: console